Home

 Free Reused Boxes

-Most stores get hundreds of boxes, every week, that they break down immediately and put in recycling (hopefully).
+Most stores get hundreds of boxes that they break down immediately and put in recycling (hopefully).
 Meanwhile, people who are moving or organizing go out and buy boxes!
 Well, Rainbow Grocery in San Francisco has the right idea!
 They put their boxes in a large bin at the front of the store.
 Anyone who needs them can take their pick.
 Every few days they do break down the boxes, since they accumulate more than people take, so if you are unlucky to get there after they have done this, the bin may be empty, however, usually it is filled with hundreds of usable boxes of all shapes and sizes.
 An extremely useful resource!

 You can often get reused boxes at Trader Joe's as well.
 And because TJ's sells so much wine, you can get wine boxes with dividers that make excellent glass packers!